-Regarding the soil carbon and nitrogen we also did not detect systematic differences between organic and conventional farming.
-C and N mineralisation rates as well as the measured C and N pools (TOC, HWC, Total N, PMN, Table 3) were quite similar on organic and conventional farms.
-Also bacterial activity was similar on organic and conventional farms.
-The present results partly confirm the results reported from earlier studies (van Diepeningen et al., 2006;Bloem et al., 2006).
+Number: 2 Author: reviewer Subject: Highlight Date: 7/28/2014 11:27:18 AM Unnecessary wording, be more clear: Though, mean weight diameter of aggregates was significantly... e measured C and N pools (TOC, HWC, Total N, PMN, Table 2) were quite similar in organic and conventional farms.
+Also bacterial activity was similar in organic and conventional farms.
+The present results partly confirm the results reported from earlier studies (van Diepeningen et al., 2006; Bloem et al., 2006).
+In summary, C and N contents and dynamics between organic and conventional farms have been studied in three different ways: factorial field experiments on a single farm, pairwise comparisons of farms (as in our study), and comparisons across larger number of farms (n = 10-20).
+In a factorial field experiment at an arable farm, the Lovinkhoeve in the Netherlands, Bloem et al. (1994) found a higher C and N mineralisation in an integrated field compared to a conventional field, probably as a result of organic amendments.
+Similar to be block and the planet of the planet.

-In summary, C and N contents and dynamics between organic and conventional farms have been studied in three different ways: factorial field experiments on a single farm, pairwise comparisons of farms (as in our study), and comparisons across larger number of farms (n=10-20).
-In a factorial field experiment on an arable farm, the Lovinkhoeve in the Netherlands, Bloem et al. (1994) found a higher C and N mineralisation in an integrated field compared to a conventional field, probably as a result of organic amendments.
-Similarly, on a grassland farm in the Netherlands, a higher N mineralisation and potentially mineralisable N has been measured when organic fertilizer was applied, while no difference has been found in C mineralisation (van Eekeren et al., 2009).
-Also Poudel et al. (2002) found a higher potential N mineralisation in organically managed crop rotation fields than in conventional fields in California, but here the organic fields also grew legumes between growing seasons, enhancing N availability.
+- larly, in a grassland farm in the Netherlands, a higher N mineralisation and potentially mineralisable N has been measured when organic fertilizer was applied, while no difference has been found in C mineralisation (van Eekeren et al., 2009).
+Also Poudel et al. (2002) found a higher potential N mineralisation in organically managed crop rota- - tion fields than in conventional fields in California, but here the organic fields also grew legumes between growing seasons, enhancing N availability.
 In Switzerland, Birkhofer et al. (2008) observed a lower N mineralisation when only mineral fertilizer was used, while C mineralisation did not show differences between the fields.
-Also in this study, no differences were found between organic fields and fields that received both artificial fertilizers and organic manure, similar to the Icelandic grasslands in the present study.
+Also in this study, no differences were found between organic fields and fields that received both artificial - fertilizers and organic manure, similar to the Icelandic grasslands in the present study.
 Thus, in factorial experiments on a single farm, the effects of organic management on soil N dynamics are quite clear, while the effects on C dynamics are not consistent.

-In an example of a pairwise comparison between organic and conventional arable farms in the Netherlands, van Diepeningen et al. (2006) have observed lower nitrate levels on organic farms, with no differences in total organic C, organic N, or total N. Conventional farms in that study also applied organic manure in addition to artificial fertilizers, which is comparable to the grasslands in Iceland, where we also did not find differences in total organic C and total
+In an example of a pairwise comparison between organic and conventional arable farms in the Netherlands, van Diepeningen et al. (2006) have observed lower nitrate levels in - organic farms, with no differences in total organic C, organic N, or total N. Conventional farms in that study also applied organic manure in addition to artificial fertilizers, which is comparable to the grasslands in Iceland, where we also did not find differences in total organic C and total N. In an example of a comparison across larger number of farms in the Netherlands (n = 10-20), Bloem et al. (2006) showed higher C and N

-N. In an example of a comparison across larger number of farms in the Netherlands (n=10-20), Bloem et al. (2006) showed higher C and N mineralisation rates in organic grasslands compared to conventional grasslands, but not in the comparison between organic and conventional arable farms.
+Number: 1 Author: reviewer Subject: Sticky Note Date: 7/28/2014 8:46:44 AM This is a very dense paragraph and should be broken up into smaller paragraphs for ease of reading. mineralisation rates in organic grasslands compared to conventional grasslands, but not in the comparison between organic and conventional arable farms.
 Thus, our study confirms the notion that when C and N dynamics are studied on a larger scale with more farms involved, more factors are variable and differences between organic and conventional farming are less prominent.